What is a Traditional IRA and Who Should Have One?

 Anyone with earned income is eligible to open a traditional IRA, but there are some restrictions as to who can deduct the contributions.
 There are income limits that are used to determine how much of the contributions are deductible, if any at all.

-- You're single and your modified adjusted gross income is $63,000 or less
+- You're single or file head of household and your modified adjusted gross income is $64,000 or less

 Once you reach these limits, the deduction begins to phase out, reducing the amount of contributions you can deduct.
 If you're not covered by a retirement plan at work and you file single, you can deduct your full contribution, regardless of your income.
-If you're not covered by a plan at work but your spouse is, the full deduction is only available if your combined MAGI is $189,000 or less.
+If you're not covered by a plan at work but your spouse is, the full deduction is only available if your combined MAGI is $193,000 or less.
+A partial deduction is allowed if you're married and file separately and your MAGI is less than $10,000.

 Taking Required Minimum Distributions From a Traditional IRA